-The Group is principally engaged in the design and retail of trendy apparel, bags and fashion accessories.
-It operates various retail channels (both online and offline) primarily in Hong Kong and Macau.
-The Group's turnover is mostly contributed by its major in-house labels like "SALAD", "TOUGH", "80/20" and some seasonal in-house design brands as well as certain reputable licensed brands including "SUPERDRY".
+The Group is principally engaged in the design and retail of trendy apparel, bags and fashion accessories for more than twenty years.
+The Group's turnover is mostly contributed by its major in-house labels like "SALAD", "TOUGH", "80/20", some trendy design brands and certain international labels.